Pecuniary Externality, Ideology and Sphere of Influence: Introduction

+Our paper is inspired by the literature on great powers in international relations.
+For example, we share with \cite{hirschman1980national} the insight that trade dependencies are a source of geopolitical power. \cite{lake1984beneath} studies international economic structures where states play different structural roles depending on their relative size and productivity. \cite{barrett1994self} builds a game-theoretic model and examines self-enforcing international treaties, offering valuable insights into how clubs maintain stability through incentive compatibility. \citeauthor{mearsheimer2003tragedy}'s \citeyearpar{mearsheimer2003tragedy} theory on great power competition assumes that great powers always act according to their own self-interest.
+We contribute to the literature by studying the strategic agency and collective actions of non-superpowers that shape superpower competition and their spheres of influence.

 The rest of the paper is organized as follows.
 Section \ref{sec:two-stage} introduces our model and presents our solution concepts.
-Section \ref{sec:special} analyzes comparative statics for the special cases of our model.
+Section \ref{sec:special} analyzes comparative statics.
 Section \ref{sec:US-China} presents simulation results of the the US-China competition.
 Section \ref{sec:conclusion} concludes.
-We relegate the proofs to the appendix.
+The remainder of proofs can be found in the appendix